STIs (Sexually Transmitted Infections)

 Scabies are tiny mites – smaller than crabs – that can burrow into the skin.
 They can cause intense itching and a pimple-like skin rash, although the first time someone gets them, symptoms may not show up for four to eight weeks.

 Usually they’re spread by direct, prolonged, skin-to-skin contact with a person who has them.
 They’re diagnosed often based on the rash and the presence of burrows, although when possible it’s good to get the diagnosis confirmed using a microscope.

 Scabies lotions and creams aren’t available over the counter, and you’ll need a doctor’s prescription.
 Make sure to follow the instructions carefully, Bedding and clothing worn or used next to the skin anytime during the 3 days before treatment should be machine washed and dried using the hot water and hot dryer cycles or be dry-cleaned.
 Items that cannot be dry-cleaned or laundered can be disinfested by storing in a closed plastic bag for several days to a week.

 Human papillomavirus (HPV) is a virus that can cause genital and anal warts.
 It can also lead to cervical and anal cancer.
 There is an effective vaccine, of three different shots, that protects against warts as well as the virus types that can cause cancer.
-The HPV vaccine is available in the U.S. and recommended for men under 26.
+The HPV vaccine is available in the U.S. and recommended for men under 26, and can be considered up to age 45.
 You can talk to your doctor to see if the vaccine is right for you.

 There are over 100 different types of HPV—some of which are more harmful than others.
 The virus can cause warts on the penis and/or around the rectum.
 Some types of HPV cause changes in the cells of the mouth, throat and anus that can lead to cancer.
 Both warts and many types of cancer caused by HPV can be treated.